IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

 **Important**:
 - You must update the values of spec.storageClass and storageClassLargeBlock to be the RWX and RWO storage classes that are being used in your environment.
 You can find this by running the command `oc get sc`.
-- `<domain_name>` must be the domain name of the cluster where Event Manager is installed.
+- `<domain_name>` must be the domain name of the cluster where IBM Netcool Operations Insight is installed.
 Use a fully qualified domain name (FQDN).
 For example, `apps.clustername.abc.xyz.com`.
 You can also retrieve the FDQN by running the following command:

   ```bash
   INGRESS_OPERATOR_NAMESPACE=openshift-ingress-operator